umarhassan-mitodl/mas.961-fall-1998/content/pages/syllabus.md

 Exhibition
 ----------

 An exhibition of student work was held at the MIT Media Laboratory atrium on December 11th, 1998.
-Information about this show, and its permanent online component, is available in the [projects](http://acg.media.mit.edu/courses/mas961/exhibition/overview.html) section.
+Information about this show, and its permanent online component, is available in the {{% resource_link "d98cda13-6e45-43cd-9050-f9ce5fba63e8" "projects" %}} section.